What is an eBike?

 Do you offer electric mountain bikes (eMTB’s)?

-Yes, we offer probably the widest selection of eMTB’s in the area with over 40 different styles of electric mountain bikes (eMTBs) from Focus, Haibike, and Pedego.
+Yes, we offer probably the widest selection of eMTB’s in the area with over 40 different styles of electric mountain bikes (eMTBs) from Haibike, Pivot Cycles, Riese & Muller, Pedego, and Yamaha.
 We offer just about every style of MTB you can imagine – hard tails, full-suspension, plus sized tires, fat tires.
-Today, the “all-mountain” style of eMTB (with 5-6″ of travel, front and rear, and relaxed frame geometry) are among the most popular – Current eBikes offers more than 15 configurations of this style bike – at a wide variety of prices.
+Today, the “all-mountain” style of eMTB (with 5-6″ of travel, front and rear, and relaxed frame geometry) are among the most popular – Current eBikes offers more than 10+ configurations of this style bike – at a wide variety of prices.

 Where can I ride an electric mountain bike or eMTB?